zdu-strong/transparent-republic/republic-alliance/republic-alliance.md

 The Alliance provides the companies with a daily investment fund, and each company donates 3% of its development funds to the Alliance each day.

-## 6. Forward Triumvirate
+## 6. Forward Triumvirate Protocol

-The platoon commander dispatched a forward triumvirate of three officers to manage a squad.<br/>

-The three officials vote to elect the Squad Commander, while the other two officials serve as commissioners.
-If the vote totals differ, the official with the most votes becomes the warden.
-If the vote count is tied, the official ranked higher by the system will be elected as the Squad Commander.<br/>

-The squad leader is responsible for leading the squad in combat.<br/>

-After every battle, two new officials replace the two commissioners.
-The commissioners don't direct the fighting, they only oversee it.<br/>
+To govern each deployed tactical unit, higher command shall assign a Forward Triumvirate consisting of three officers.

+1. Command Election & Succession

+    + The three officers shall hold a vote to designate the Squad Commander; the remaining two officers shall serve as Oversight Commissioners.

+    + The officer receiving the majority of votes is appointed as Squad Commander.
+In the event of a tie, the officer with the higher system rank takes command.

-The three officials can vote at any time to elect a new Squad Commander.<br/>
+    + The three officers retain the authority to call a vote and re-elect the Squad Commander at any time during operations.

+2. Operational Division

+    + The Squad Commander holds absolute authority to direct combat operations.

+    + Oversight Commissioners do not participate in tactical command; their sole function is field oversight and evaluation.

+3. Post-Battle Reshuffle & Evaluation

+    + Upon completion of each combat deployment, two new officers will be dispatched to replace the two Oversight Commissioners.

-The three officials must assess the initial Squad Commander.
-Each assessment shall be positive, negative, or withheld.<br/>
+    + All three officers must submit an evaluation of the initial Squad Commander.
+Each rating shall be recorded strictly as Positive, Negative, or Withheld.

 ## 7. Military Rotation